APPLICATION FORM FOR SUMMER 2024

 You will work on several short film projects and by the end of the course, you will write, direct, produce and edit your own short film.
 Once you have achieved your “Hero” status, you can progress onto our HND Level 5 Diploma in Film.

-4-Week Intensive Frequently Asked Questions
+4 Week Summer School Frequently Asked Questions

 This course is held at Raindance Film Centre, Al Wasl Villa 332-1195 – Dubai.
-Depending on what COVID-19 regulations stand at the next date for this intensive, the course may be held online.
-Please contact us with any questions.

 What will I study on the course?